SummittDweller/wieting-one-click-hugo-cms/site/content/management/sound.md

 The following sequence is recommended:

   - Press the top `curled arrow` button.
   - Turn the `MONITOR VOLUME` knob to select the correct "mode".
-This should be `PR 1 :Digital` during the trailers and during the movie.
-The mode should be `PR 4 :Non-sync` during the pre-show ads (before the trailers).
+This should be `PR 1 :DIGITAL` during the trailers and during the movie.
+The mode should be `PR 4 :NON-SYNC` during the pre-show ads (before the trailers).
   - Once the proper mode is displayed, press the bottom `select arrow` button to lock in the mode change.
   - Press the top `curled arrow` button again to complete the sequence.